 The Benefits of Exfoliation

 Use these scrubs once or twice a week to keep your skin in tip-top shape.
-Use year-round to exfoliate both your face and your body, especially in the winter when skin is particularly dry and flaky.
+Use year-round to exfoliate both your face and your body; in the winter, exfoliate a little less frequently and use a thick moisturizer to help keep everything balanced.